 Every week, you will have a reading assignment and also an assignment or two to enhance and reinforce your learning.
 Quizzes are provided, so your instructor can be sure you are understanding the subject matter and, if necessary, provide additional information and instruction.

 Are the courses only for people working on a CDA?

 No!
-Our courses can be taken by anyone who may need additional professional development hours.
+Our courses can be taken by anyone who may need additional professional development hours or who may be renewing a CDA.
 Certificates are provided for each course completed.

 Any questions we haven't answered?
 Please contact us for a speedy reply!